mattbullen/harvard-cscie3-final-project/README.md

 # CSCI E-3 Final Project

 I had the idea for my final project when I was browsing online for wallpaper images - have you ever found a great image on a desktop site that you wanted to use for your phone's wallpaper, but didn't want to go through the usual steps of downloading it and transferring to your phone manually?
-Or looking up the site on your phone, especially for sites that haven't been made mobile-ready?

-My final project is an app that demonstrates a solution for transferring images directly from a desktop site to a phone via MMS text messaging.
+My final project is an app that demonstrates a solution for transferring images from a desktop site to a phone via MMS text messaging.

 #### Try it out: https://radiant-shelf-9720.herokuapp.com/